Xilinx/mlir-aie/programming_examples/ml/relu/README.md

 ReLU, which stands for Rectified Linear Unit, is a type of activation function that is widely used in neural networks, particularly in deep learning models.
 It is defined mathematically as: $ReLU(x) = max(0,x)$

 This function takes a single number as input and outputs the maximum of zero and the input number.
-Essentially, it passes positive values through unchanged, and clamps all negative values to zero.
+Essentially, it passes positive values through unchanged, and clamps all the negative values to zero.

 ## Key Characteristics of ReLU:
 * Non-linear: While it looks like a linear function, ReLU introduces non-linearity into the model, which is essential for learning complex patterns in data.